 VBoxManage createvm --name "Windows XP" --ostype WindowsXP --register

-Note that if you do not specify
+If you do not specify

 --register, you will

 have to manually use the registervm

-Note further that you do not need to specify
+You do not need to specify

 parameters.
 For example, the RAM size and the type of the

 operating systems you can use the following command: